The Programme

 “The Dark Side of the Art of Music”: Contesting Pedagogical Reputation and Constructing Intrigue in Der Musikfeind and Der Sohn vom Ritter Gluck, Kristin Franseen (Concordia University, Canada)

-Publicity, Morality, Gender and the Parisian Stage, 1789-1918: the rideau affiche, the colonne moresque and the colonne ‘Morris’, Mark Everist (University of Southampton, UK)
+Publicity, Morality, and Gender: Advertising the Parisian Lyric Stage, 1789–1918, Mark Everist (University of Southampton, UK)

 11.00 – 11.30 coffee break